Jivan052/NuroTrader/README.md

 - ts-node (for running TypeScript files)
 - AgentKit integration

-## Backend Architecture
+## Application Architecture

-The backend is built with a modular architecture:
+The application uses a simplified architecture:

-1. **Express Server**: Handles HTTP requests and responses
-2. **SQLite Database**: Stores chat sessions and message history
+1. **Frontend**: React-based UI with Tailwind CSS styling
+   - Analytics Dashboard: Displays market data, sentiment analysis, and price charts
+   - AI Agent Widget: Chat interface that appears in the bottom corner of the dashboard

+2. **Backend**: Express server for handling agent interactions
+   - Simple Express server: Handles API requests from the frontend
-3. **Service Layer**: Interfaces with the AgentKit module
+   - AgentKit Integration: Connects to the AgentKit module for blockchain interactions
-4. **API Routes**: RESTful endpoints for the frontend
-5. **Rate Limiting**: Prevents API abuse
-6. **Error Handling**: Graceful error recovery

-All conversations with the AI agent are persisted in the database, allowing users to continue their sessions across visits.
+   - In-memory storage: Stores chat sessions during runtime

+3. **Integration**: The agent widget in the dashboard directly communicates with the backend server
+   - Real-time responses: Get immediate responses from the AI agent
+   - Blockchain capabilities: Leverage AgentKit's blockchain interaction capabilities